Home

 Is it considered abandonment if the person comes back?

-Tracey's Question: If someone stays at a friends house a couple nights a week, could that be considered abandonment?
+Tracey's Question: If someone stays at a friend's house a couple nights a week, could that be considered abandonment?
 The fights get so bad, communication is lost, and they leave the situation.
 They return home after the spouse leaves for work.

 Brette's Answer: If you come back, it is not abandonment.

-Is emotional abuse grounds for divorce?
+Is emotional abuse considered grounds for divorce?

 Rachel's Question: My husband's actions are making me so stressed!
-He does things like saying he's going to quit his job, he teases our 4 year old, he needs to be on an antidepressant but won't do it.
+He does things like saying he's going to quit his job, he teases our 4 year old, and he needs to be on an antidepressant but won't do it.
 He keeps spending money we don't have and we're in a world of financial hurt.
 I do not trust him with our kids (2 girls ages 4 and 6 months).
 Do I have any legal grounds to go on as far as emotional abuse?

 Brette's Answer: In most states you can either get a divorce for no reason (no fault) or you can get a divorce based on cruel and inhuman treatment.
 Talk to an attorney to understand your state laws.